efebeydogan01/CS319_lobby/README.md

 ## Description
 The software will be used to keep track of the COVID pandemic in the campus, such as positive individuals and test results.
 It will include the following features:
 1. Display information about user (Name, Bilkent ID, Turkey identification number etc.)
-2. Display the COVID status of the user (positive/negative, vaccinated/unvaccinated, riskless/contacted etc.)
+2. Display the COVID status of the user (positive/negative, vaccinated/unvaccinated, riskless/contacted, allowed on campus etc.)
 3. Vaccination information: Vaccination date, vaccine type (BioNtech/Sinovac etc.), number of doses
 4. Test results: PCR/Diagnovir test results if available
 5. Getting Diagnovir test appointment